LucaLanziani/seneca-sqs-queue/README.md

 It support send/receive messages to/from a given Amazon SQS queue.

-In order to receive a message you should add a seneca patter that will match the message you are sending i.e:
+In order to receive a message you should add a Seneca patter that will match the message you are sending i.e:

   ```js
   seneca.add({type: 'task'}, function (args, next) {